AAGaming00/Material-You-Apps/README.md

 > Oh boy! is this a new idea or has it been done a ton?

 #### [JustNotes](https://github.com/jjewuz/JustNotes) <sup>`Github`</sup>
->   Another Material you nots app!
+>   Another Material you notes app!

 ## ➕ Calculator